aschey/termprofile/README.md

   the terminal supports true color if this is set to `24bit` or `truecolor`
 - `TERM` - the most common variable supplied by a terminal, this denotes the name of the terminal program.
-We maintain a list of terminals that are known to have truecolor support as well as some fuzzy matching logic for common suffixes (e.g. `-256color` for ANSI 256 support).
+We maintain a list of terminals that are known to have true color support as well as some fuzzy matching logic for common suffixes (e.g. `-256color` for ANSI 256 support).
 - `TERM_PROGRAM` - less common than `TERM`, but can report more granular information for a few terminals.